gateio/gateapi-php/docs/Api/SpotApi.md

 );
 $associate_array['page'] = 1; // int | Page number
 $associate_array['limit'] = 100; // int | Maximum number of records returned in one page in each currency pair
 $associate_array['account'] = 'cross_margin'; // string | Specify operation account.
 Default to spot and margin account if not specified.
-Set to `cross_margin` to operate against margin account
+Set to `cross_margin` to operate against margin account.
+Portfolio margin account must set to `cross_margin` only

 try {
     $result = $apiInstance->listAllOpenOrders($associate_array);